 Once this is setup, moving ahead to process the refund is a simple, straightforward step.
 First, go to WooCommerce → Orders, and find the order that you want to process.
 Next, go to the Order Details page, and click the Refund button.
 This will initiate the refund process.

-Select the quantity of products that are to be refunded in the ‘Qty’ text box.
-In a multiple-items order, choose the required quantity of items for refund.
+Select the number of products that are to be refunded in the ‘Qty’ text box.
+In a multiple-item order, choose the required quantity of items for the refund.
 WooCommerce calculates the refund amount automatically after you choose the quantity.
 In addition, if you want to add a note to the customer, you can do it at the ‘Add note’ field.

 Finally, click Refund $Amount via (the relevant payment gateway) button to complete the process.

 Once you complete the refund process, there will be a note in the order notes section informing the refund has been processed.
 If the entire order is refunded, the order status will automatically change to Refunded.
 In cases where only some of the items in the order are refunded, the order status won’t change.

 Manual refunds are in a lot of ways similar to automatic refunds.
 The refund includes item rates, taxes, and any applicable shipping charges.
 The difference is that there won’t be any automatic transfer of the refund to your payment gateway.
 After processing the refund, you’ll have to manually mark the order as Refunded.